 Lightweight greenhouses might not be your thing.
 Instead, what you were probably looking for is a heavyweight product.
-Well, in that case, have a look at this one!
+Well, in that case, have a look at this best greenhouse kit!

 The overall construction of this one is of glass.
 Instead of opting for regular glass, the brand has opted for reasonably thick panels.

 And the thick nature of the glass is what makes this one achieve the heavyweight trait.
 It is a full-fledged greenhouse.

 On the front, there is a roll up door.
 It is pretty easy to open and close.
 Also, there are windows on the top of the roof.
 Both of them will do a proper job in terms of maintaining the right airflow on the inside.

 For being a full-fledged greenhouse, it has some extra perks.
 The misting system is one of them.
 This system will take care of the task of watering the plants.
 So, your saplings will stay hydrated, and the inside will have the right humidity level all the time.

 The door on the front works like a charm in terms of blocking the high winds.
 Also, as this is a heavyweight unit, it will not blow away during the high winds.

 • Utilizes heavyweight glass panels